Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the mpv segment and utilize the same 5-door MPV body style and the front wheel drive system, it all comes up to the specific diesel engine choice they offer.
 The first one has a Renault-engineered powertrain under the hood, a 4-cylinder, 8-valves 67hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 90hp engine designed by FIAT.

-ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Nissan does have a slight advantage, when all the models are taken into account.
-That's the official data, while our visitors describe reliability of Nissan with an average rating of 4.3, and models under the Lancia badge with 4.1 out of 5.
-Some independent research have also placed Note as average reliability-wise, and Musa is more or less at the same level.Above it all, drivers of cars with the same engine as the Japanese car rank it on average as 4.3, while the one under the competitor's bonnet gets 4.1 out of 5.
+ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Nissan does have a slight advantage, at least on all of the models level.
+That's the official data, while our visitors describe reliability of Nissan, as well as Lancia, with the same average rating of 4.3 out of 5.
+The same official information place Note as average reliability-wise, and Musa is more or less at the same level.Above it all, drivers of cars with the same engine as the Japanese car rank it on average as 4.3, while the one under the competitor's bonnet gets 4.1 out of 5.

 Performance & Fuel economyLancia is way more agile, reaching 100km/h in 4 seconds less than its competitor.
 In addition to that it accelerates all the way to 173 kilometers per hour, 18km/h more than the other car.
 When it comes to fuel economy the winner has to be the Italian car, averaging around 4.3 liters of fuel per 100 kilometers (66 mpg), in combined cycle.
 We can't ignore that 21% difference compared to the Japanese car.